Vaishnavism: Vishnu

-In Vishnu-centered sects, Vishnu (Narayana) is regarded as the one supreme God.
+In Vishnu-centred sects, Vishnu (Narayana) is regarded as the one supreme God.
 Texts such as the Epics and Puranas describe Vishnu as the source of many incarnations (avatars), through which his supremacy is expressed.
 Other deities such as Shiva, Ganesha, Surya, or Durga are acknowledged, but are understood as subordinate.
 To the devotees of Sri Vaishnava Sampradaya, "Lord Vishnu is the Supreme Being and the foundation of all existence."
 Lakshmi, his consort, is described to act as the mediatrix between Vishnu and his devotees, intervening to offer her grace and forgiveness.
 According to Vedanta Desika, the divine couple Lakshmi Narayana pervade and transcend the universe, which is described to be their body.
 They are described to support all life, both material and spiritual.
 In this theology, Lakshmi is conceived as the supreme mother and Narayana as the supreme father of creation.